LucasMayhew/all-versions-of-Fall-Guys-8-bit/README.md

 ![The Easter Bunny](Assets/Bunny.png)

-The Easter Bunny is found in a Maze in the Loby.

 ### The Goose

 The Goose is like the Easter bunny and is found like the Easter bunny.
 It Brings back the levels and Looks from Season 5.

 ![The Goose](Assets/Goose.png)

 ## How to Make your own levels and looks